Employee Resource Groups (ERG’s)

 2019/20 application deadline September 9th

-Thank you for your interest in seeking official recognition of an employee resource group from the Office of Faculty Diversity and Inclusion (FDI).
-The FDI operates in Academic Affairs under the guidance of the Associate Vice President for Faculty Diversity and Inclusion with the goal of connecting SDSU faculty and staff with individuals who share common interests or backgrounds.
+Thank you for your interest in seeking official recognition of an employee resource group from the Division of Diversity and Innovation.
+The DDI operates under the guidance of the Associate Vice President for Diversity and Inclusion with the goal of connecting SDSU faculty and staff with individuals who share common interests or backgrounds.

-ERG’s are established and operated by employees with modest support from the Office of the Provost.
+ERG’s are established and operated by employees with modest support from the Office of the President.
 To receive support, all ERG’s must have:

 - A Chair, Vice Chair, and Secretary